-Despite that, Chinese prices may not be reliable indicators of underlying input quality, which may generate the so-called "quality bias."
+Another issue may be that Chinese government-set prices may not be reliable indicators of underlying input quality, which may generate the so-called "quality bias."
 For instance, basic or advanced plants may have used the same quantity of better-quality inputs as comparison plants.
 We test for the possibility of quality bias as follows.
 First, we aggregate output and inputs using their average annual prices as reported by the American Iron and Steel Institute, and we compute TFPR and TFPQ with these values.
 The estimates using Chinese and U.S. prices are very similar in magnitude (Table C.2, column 2).
 Consistent with these results, the historical records indicate that Chinese prices indeed reflected quality differences.
 In 1985, for instance, Statistics China set the crude steel price at 320RMB (US\$199.22 in 2020 figures) per ton, compared to 249RMB (US\$154.95 in 2020 figures) per ton for pig iron.
 Second, following de Roux et al. (2020), who show that the transmission bias and the quality bias offset when the production function is estimated with naive OLS, we estimate TFPR and TFPQ with the OLS factor shares.
 The results are nearly identical to those that use our baseline estimation (Table C.2, column 3).

+Robustness Checks.
 Our findings are robust to a variety of modifications to the baseline specification.
-Specifically, our results hold if we replace plant and year fixed effects with firm-year fixed effects and county-year fixed effects (Table A.5, columns 2-3-7-8).
-We also impute values of Years after Transfer= $\tau{it}$ to comparison plants using the values of the first year or the average year in which basic and advanced plants received the Soviet transfer.
-The pattern and the magnitude of our results remain substantially unchanged (Table A.5, columns 4-5-9-10).
-We also propose different levels of standard-error clustering, that, in all cases, confirm the significance level of our main specification (Table A.6).
+Specifically, our results hold if we replace plant and year fixed effects with firm-year fixed effects and county-year fixed effects (Table A.5, columns 2, 3, 6, and 7).
+While regressions with plant and year fixed effects in the form of Equation 1 are widely used, a recent literature documents possible shortcomings of these two-way fixed effects specifications (De Chaisemartin and D'Haultfoeuille, 2020; Goodman-Bacon, 2021; Borusyak et al., 2021).
+In particular, Sun and Abraham (2021) explains that, in presence of heterogeneous treatment effects, the coefficients on the leads and lags of the treatment variable in an event study might place negative weights on the average treatment effects for certain groups and periods.
+To address this concern, we use an "interaction-weighted" (IW) estimators, as proposed by Sun and Abraham (2021) themselves, which is fully consistent with our baseline results (Table A.5, columns 4 and 8).
+We also impute values of Years after Transfer= τ{it} to comparison plants using the values of the first year or the average year in which basic and advanced plants received the Soviet transfer.
+The pattern and the magnitude of our results remain substantially unchanged (Table A.6, columns 2, 3, 5, and 6).
+Next, we propose different levels of standard-error clustering, that, in all cases, confirm the significance level of our main specification (Table A.7).
+Finally, to test for potential manipulation in our plant-level data, we use the estimates made by Clark (1995) that assessed the minimum and maximum possible levels of steel production, based on the capital in use in each steel plant.

-Finally, we investigate if any data manipulation may have occurred.
-For instance, plant supervisors may have had incentives to misreport some data, for instance to meet the goals of the Great Leap Forward.
-To attenuate this concern, we assert three points.
-First, the Steel Association Reports were highly monitored and checked by industry peers, which strongly limited the possibility of manipulation.
-Second, after the Sino-Soviet Split, the Chinese government wanted to tie up loose ends with the Soviet Union as quickly as possible.
-Therefore, if any manipulation occurred, it should have aimed at underestimating rather than overestimating the impact of the Soviet technology transfer, especially in the long run.
-This would go against us finding results.
-Third, we cross-check our data with several sources, as described in Appendix B. In particular, we use the estimates made by Clark (1995) that assessed the minimum and maximum possible levels of steel production, based on the capital in use in each steel plant.
 Even assuming that basic and advanced plants produced at the minimum and comparison plants at the maximum level, we would still find a persistent effect of the advanced transfer and a short-lived effect of the basic transfer, in line with our main results (Table B.1, columns 4-8).
-Notably Clark (1995) studies conclude that the data from the Steel Association Reports, our main source, appear credible.
+As noted in Section 3.2, Clark (1995) conclude that the data from the Steel Association Reports are accurate.

-&lt;sup>12 For instance, China rushed to repay Soviet immediately, even though it could have done so over ten years (Zhang et al., 2006).

-&lt;sup>13 For instance, during the Great Leap Forward, the Chinese government wanted to show the efficacy of labor-intensive methods of industrialization, which would emphasize manpower rather than machines and capital expenditure, in stark contrast with the goals of the Soviet transfer (Clark, 1973; Lardy, 1995).